ECHOEProject/echoe/doc/documentation.md

 ## Corpus Definition and Taxonomy

 ECHOE: Electronic Corpus of Anonymous Homilies in Old English is a text corpus, native to TEI P5-conformant XML but here additionally supplied in a flattened plaintext transformation, containing manual transcriptions, newly produced for ECHOE, of all extant witnesses of anonymous and Wulfstanian prose homilies predating c.
 1200 (excluding the late collections known as the Lambeth and Trinity homilies) and whose dominant language is Old English, as well as long-format anonymous Old English prose saints' lives from the same period.
 Defined another way, it transcribes all manuscript copies of all non-Ælfrician Old English prose homilies and saints' lives.
-Following the initial release of its XML source code in October 2024, the corpus is subject to revision on a rolling release basis.
+Following the initial release of its XML source code in July 2024, the corpus is subject to revision on a rolling release basis.
 Corrections and technical queries may be directed to [Paul Langeslag](mailto:planges@uni-goettingen.de), while [Winfried Rudolf](winfried.rudolf@phil.uni-goettingen.de) as the principal investigator is the project's contact person for strategic matters and press requests.

-The definition of homiletic manuscript articles (hereafter "versions") follows N.\ R. Ker's 1957 _Catalogue of Manuscripts Containing Anglo-Saxon_ for materials known to Ker.[@ker] Each version is contained in its own file (`018.40.xml`, `018.42.xml`, etc.), which is numbered following Ker's manuscript and article system, i.e. the first element represents a manuscript or fragment sorted alphabetically by location and library, while the element after the period is normally Ker's sequential article number (for longer articles) or letter (for shorter articles) within the manuscript.
+The definition of homiletic manuscript articles (hereafter "versions") follows N.\ R. Ker's 1957 _Catalogue of Manuscripts Containing Anglo-Saxon_ for materials known to Ker.[@ker] Each version (referenced using an identifier `18.40`, `18.42`, etc.) is contained in its own file (`018.40.xml`, `018.42.xml`, etc.).
+The version identifier format follows Ker's alphabtical-sequential manuscript and article system, i.e. the first element represents a manuscript or fragment sorted alphabetically by location and library, while the element after the period is normally Ker's sequential article number (for longer articles) or letter (for shorter articles) within the manuscript.
 Materials that have come to light since the publication of Ker's _Catalogue_ are numbered in accordance with the same principles but with `x` appended to Ker's manuscript number to allow its inclusion in the alphabetically appropriate position within the system (e.g. [284x](https://echoe.uni-goettingen.de/#/versions/284x.a) for Westminster Muniment 67209, alphabetically between London, Lambeth Palace on the one hand and Oxford, Bodleian Library on the other; the other new entry is [386x](https://echoe.uni-goettingen.de/#/versions/386x.a) for the Taunton fragments).
 Articles within such newly discovered manuscripts and fragments have been defined in accordance with Ker's principles, with the one difference that articles that have no peers within their fragment are given an article identifier `a` where Ker would have omitted such an identifier: thus [284x.a](https://echoe.uni-goettingen.de/#/versions/284x.a) for the sole article contained in Westminster Muniment 67209, the superfluous article identifier facilitating uniform processing.
 In Ker's system, a single article may contain the same or similar material twice, first in Latin and then in Old English.
 Since ECHOE is a language-specific corpus, however, it excludes complete Latin compositions of this kind.
 In such cases, we have added to the Ker numbering system by (implicitly) affixing `a` to the article number for the Latin and (explicitly) `b` for the Old English.
 Thus Ker's 49B, art.
 29 is the same Wulfstan homily contained twice, once in Latin (Bethurum Xb, _De christianitate_) and once in English (Bethurum Xc, _Be cristendome_); we have included only the latter in our main corpus, under the identifier [49B.29b](https://echoe.uni-goettingen.de/#/versions/49B.29b).
 The Hatton 113 witnesses to the same text follow a similar pattern: here 331.10a is the Latin (not in ECHOE), [331.10b](https://echoe.uni-goettingen.de/#/versions/331.10b) is an Old English marginal translation of part of the Latin, and [331.10c](https://echoe.uni-goettingen.de/#/versions/331.10c) is the full Old English text that follows the Latin in the manuscript.
 Where Ker subdivided his articles, this subdivision too is appended to the article number, as in [186.19a](https://echoe.uni-goettingen.de/#/versions/186.19a)--[186.19l](https://echoe.uni-goettingen.de/#/versions/186.19l) for the range of brief compositions in Cotton Tiberius A.iii, or [338.1xix](https://echoe.uni-goettingen.de/#/versions/338.1xix) for the last of the sections into which Ker subdivides article 1 of Junius 121.

 --------------------------------------------------------------------------------------
 **NOTE**

 ECHOE __file names__ use leading zeroes for both manuscript and article levels in the format `001.01.xml`, but no such leading zeroes are used in any other context, whether it be scholarly reference or `@xml:id`.
-Thus the ECHOE version contained in `049B.01.xml` is referenced as ECHOE 49B.1, while its sentences are encoded `s49B.1.1`. etc. The other discrepancy is in `336.02.xml`, which in fact covers manuscript articles 2 and 4 and accordingly is referenced as `336.2+4` in the file's metadata.
+Thus the ECHOE version contained in `049B.01.xml` is referenced as ECHOE 49B.1, while its sentences are encoded `s49B.1.1`. etc. and cited as ECHOE 49B.1.1 etc. The other discrepancy is in `336.02.xml`, which in fact covers manuscript articles 2 and 4 and accordingly is properly referenced as `336.2+4`, though its sentences are encoded `s336.2.1` etc. to comply with XML validity constraints.
 --------------------------------------------------------------------------------------

 At the time of initial release, acceptable images of London, British Library Cotton Otho A.\ viii, B.\ x, and Vitellius D.\ xvii were not available to us, so that the twelve Old English homiletic and hagiographical items therein contained are not at present included in ECHOE.
 Service disruptions at the British Library in 2020–2024 additionally prevented some final proofing of further London transcriptions.<!-- update as required -->

 ## Citing ECHOE

 Although any representation of an ECHOE version is derived from the underlying XML transcription, most users will want to cite the online edition.
-Please keep in mind that (1) the data are subject to rolling updates, lending relevance to the date of access; and (2) any one transcription may be rendered with different display settings, so that one and the same version or extract may be quoted in a range of realizations.
+Please keep in mind that (1) the data are subject to rolling updates, lending relevance to the date of access; and (2) any one transcription may be rendered with different display settings, so that one and the same version or excerpt may be quoted in a range of realizations.
 We recommend users feed their citation managers the following values:

 ```bibtex
 @online{echoe,